I.W. Schlesinger: Entertainment industry

 In 1913, Schlesinger for the first time entered the entertainment industry with the purchase of the Empire Theatre in Johannesburg for £60,000, at a time when such businesses were loss leaders.
 He converted the insolvent business into a flourishing business named African Consolidated Theatres, which provided a central organization for the national distribution of movies and variety shows from the Cape of Good Hope to the Zambezi River.
+He teamed up with architect Percy Rogers Cooke, appointing him within African Consolidated Theatres to design the Colosseum Theatre in Johannesburg, as well as other theatres in towns across the country, including Pretoria (The Capitol), Cape Town (The Alhambra), Durban, Benoni, Brakpan, Springs and Witbank.

 Another business he founded was African Film Productions, whose weekly "African Mirror" was the first South African newsreel.
 It was the first South African film studio.

 In the 1920s, Schlesinger helped found South Africa's first radio stations when he took over the struggling national broadcasting service, which at the time had only 20,000 license holders.
 The African Broadcasting Company (ABC) he founded in 1930 had 125,000 licence holders by the time it was nationalized as the South African Broadcasting Corporation.

 Farming operations

 Schlesinger had worked for commercial farm companies and founded several large pineapple plantations at Langholm near Grahamstown, leading him to found a cannery in Port Elizabeth for the product, named the African Canning and Packing Corporation.
 Thus began the pineapple industry in the eastern provinces.
 In Kendrew, near Graaff-Reinet, he began intensively irrigated citrus production, but catchment problems doomed the project.
-Later, in Zebediela, North Transvaal (Limpopo), he founded the largest single citrus plantation in the world, 650,000 trees were planted.
+In 1917, in Zebediela, Northern Transvaal (Limpopo), he purchased a large tract of land and started developing Zebediela Citrus Estate, which would eventually become the largest single citrus plantation in the world.
 Schlesinger also owned 80,000 merino sheep.